mathieulagrange/doce/documentation/tutorial.rst

 Overview
 ~~~~~~~~

-The *librosa* package is structured as collection of submodules:
+The *explanes* package is structured as collection of submodules:

-  - librosa
+  - explanes

-    - :ref:`librosa.beat <beat>`
+    - :ref:`explanes.metric <metric>`
-        Functions for estimating tempo and detecting beat events.
+        test

 .. _quickstart: